jwe4ec/fy7e6/README.md

 Scripts 15a-15d were used to run the "a1" analysis models in parallel on Rivanna's Standard partition using 2,000 bootstrap samples with 20,000 iterations.
 - The models are run via `sbatch 15b_run_models_std_partition_lg_array_a1.slurm` on Rivanna's CLI, which uses a large job array to submit jobs for a single desired model based on its row number in `parameter_table`.
 Each job in the array analyzes one bootstrap sample.
 A separate job array must be run for each desired model.
 Once all job arrays have run, results across bootstrap samples for each model are then concatenated by running `sbatch 15d_concatenate_results.slurm`, which is a job array in which each job handles one model.

-Scripts 16-18 (run on laptop) pool results and create tables and plots.
+Once results from Scripts 15a-15d are downloaded from Rivanna, Scripts 16-18 (run on laptop) pool results and create tables and plots.

 ### `parallel_partition` Folder